Blowing from a gun: Before 1857

-The Great Rebellion
+Indian Rebellion

 This method of execution is strongly associated with its use by the British during the suppression of the Indian Rebellion of 1857.
 A sense of the scale and frequency of the executions made by the British during the 1857 insurrection is demonstrated in the reports of incidents given in the journal Allen's Indian Mail, for the year 1857:

-As an example of official statistics, rather than a collection of newspaper reports, in an 1859 paper to the British House of Commons on the rebellion in the Peshawar Valley in the Punjab, for the period May–September 1857, 523 were recorded executed, of them 459 shot by musketry, 20 hanged (13 for desertion) and the last 44 blown from a gun.
+Per an 1859 paper to the British House of Commons on the rebellion in the Peshawar Valley in the Punjab, for the period May–September 1857, 523 were recorded executed, of them 459 shot by musketry, 20 hanged (13 for desertion) and the last 44 blown from a gun.
 Of those 44, four were executed on charges of desertion, rather than mutiny.
 Official July–November statistics for the area about Agra says that of 78 who were given capital sentences, two had their sentence commuted into imprisonment, whereas 4 were blown from guns.
 Other official statistics, this time from Indore, state that, of 393 sepoys officially punished, 32 were executed, 21 of them by being blown from guns.
 Several Britons also maintained that Indian insurgents had blown British civilians from guns during the rebellion.
 A specific case, mentioned by several sources, concerns that of Mr. and Mrs. Birch, Mrs. Eckford and Mrs. Defontaine, all of whom were said to have been blown from guns at Fatehgarh.

 The skull of an Indian sepoy, Alum Bheg, who was blown from a gun was found in a British pub and is the subject of the book, The Skull of Alum Bheg: The Life and Death of a Rebel of 1857.

 After 1857

 The Rebellion of 1857 was not the last time that British colonial government used blowing from a cannon as an execution method.
-In 1871, for example, 65 members of the Sikh sect Kukas or Namdhari were executed by the British, by being blown from guns.
+In 1871, for example, 65 members of the Sikh sect Namdhari were executed by the British, by being blown from guns.

+Natal, 1906

+When the Bambatha Rebellion broke out, a dozen Zulus were tried under martial law and sentenced to be executed on 29 March by being "blown up from the mouth of a cannon".
+Natal at that time was a self-governing British colony, and Lord Elgin, Secretary of State for the Colonies, contacted the Governor of Natal to ask that the sentence be suspended.
+This was seen as an unconstitutional interference by many in South Africa; the executive councilors of the Natal government gave their resignations in protest.
+Lord Elgin backed down in the face of public opinion, and the Zulu men were "blown to death" on Monday, 2 April 1906.